acw414/eLISA/README.md

   - *printing an error message if they dont have:*
     - *the right arguments*
     - *if the input is not tab delimited or doesnt use semicolons as delimeters in the last column*
+  - need to say people should start with 'module load R' before starting the program. --- include it inthe bash script before loading everything.